AX-MMD/kk-plap-generator/README.md

  * (A) Increase/decrease his movement by a lot.
  * (B) Moves away from his point of origin.

- Case (A) can usually be fiexd by tweaking Min Pull Out % amd Min Push In %.
+ Case (A) can usually be fixed by tweaking the Min Pull Out % and Min Push In %.
  Case (B) you can set your `Time Range` to end right where the actor moves location and add a second or more `Time Ranges` with a start time corresponding to the next keyframe of reference for your chosen interpolable.

 ### TROUBLESHOOTING ###########################################################